gardener/machine-spec/spec.md

 +-------------------------------------------+

-Figure 1: CMI client and CMI Plugin together make up the MCM.
+Figure 1: CMI client and CMI Plugin together make up the machine part of MCM.
 Both of them are typically expected to run as two containers is a same pod.
 However, both might run in different pods as well.
 ```